Edited by Mike Aquino.

 Is buying fake goods legal in Hong Kong?

 Yes, it is, although police only go through periodic crackdowns.

 A 2016 crackdown codenamed “Torpedo” scooped up some HKD 5 million worth of fake goods at the Ladies’ Market.
 And a 2018 raid scooped up some HKD 1.5 million worth of counterfeit electronics from Mong Kok’sMecca Sin Tat Plaza.

 Yet the trade in fakes continues.
 Some say it’s because the chance of getting caught is remote and the penalties light.
 If you are caught by police on the street or at customs, you'll likely have the product confiscated and be given a slap on the wrist.

 Of course this assumes you are buying a single item or two for personal use not a suitcase stuffed full of fake handbag.
 The penalty for large scale export will be far stiffer.

 It's also worth noting that some countries also levy fines on travellers returning with fake goods, so you may face a penalty on your return home.

-It's worth knowing that many products are produced by triads so in buying items you will be funding organised crime.
+Many fake products are produced or distributed by triads; in buying such items, you will be funding organized crime.
 The man you're buying off on the street won't be a triad member, but he will probably know a few somewhere down the line.